InterCooperative-Network/icn-v3/monitoring/README.md

 ./scripts/setup_monitoring_stack.sh
 ```

-This will start the monitoring stack using Docker Compose.
+This will start the monitoring stack using Docker Compose in development mode.

 ## Manual Setup